AzureCAT-GSI/Designing-and-Managing-Azure-Subscriptions/Demos/ARM-Templates/README.md

 *Estimated Setup Time: 10 minutes*

 1. Open the “VMWithTagging” solution in Visual Studio 2015.
 2. Right-click the “Deploy-AzureResourceGroup.ps1” file and choose “Open in PowerShell ISE”.
+3. Log into your Azure subscription with Add-AzureRMAccount
-3. Run the script in PowerShell.
+4. Run the script in PowerShell.
 It will prompt you for a location, password, and storage account name.
 Make sure the storage account name is globally unique, you may wish to append your name to it to ensure uniqueness.
-4. Once the script is done, the resources will be deployed to your subscription.
+5. Once the script is done, the resources will be deployed to your subscription.

     ![image](media/image001.jpg)